toninooleary/Machine-Learning-Notes/(L1)intro_to_machine_learning.md

 * Binary (C = 2): classification involves seperating data into two distinct groups. e.g.(+ and -)
     * 'c' is the number of classifications

+## Clustering:
+* grouping data as clusters based on their characteristics.
+    * e.g.  grouping people according to their genetic characteristics.

+(you are finding what the groups will be wheras in classification you know what they are) - that's why its different from classification.

-* Regression:
+## Regression:
 * Involves mapping from data items to real values e.g.  quantifying the risk of heart disease based on personal health records.
 (It's like a prediction. predicting what something will be depending on real values given. e.g. satellite data for weather)

-* Clustering:
-    * grouping data as clusters based on their characteristics.
-        * e.g.  grouping people according to their genetic characteristics.

-* collaborative filtering
+## collaborative filtering
 * Identifying rules or associations from data.
     * e.g.  “recommending” diseases on the basis of patient records and diseases of similar patients.

-* Dimensionality reduction
+## Dimensionality reduction
 * UNDERSTANDING YOUR DATA!
 ALWAYS LOOK AT YOUR DATA.
 GIVES YOU AN INSIGHT INTO THE PROBLEM.

 ## Supervised Learning:
 In the supervised machine learning paradigm, each element of training data has associated labels.